 This isn’t a CrossFit gym, or a personal trainer trying to push you past your limits.
 Quite the opposite.
 You’ll get a science-based strategy that supports your overall recovery.
 This is the only treatment program in the nation to use CRA-Testing.
 You’ll be able to take your movement plan and work with it anywhere.

 Many people who enter CeDAR Residential Treatment have nutritional issues.
 Addiction may have taken priority over your need for proper eating habits.
-With this in mind, CeDAR’s dining hall is equipped with freshly made meals, a salad bar that includes fresh fruit, beverages and pre-packaged items including fresh sushi.
+With this in mind, CeDAR’s dining hall is equipped to make fresh meals and includes a salad bar with fresh fruit.

 You are served breakfast, lunch, and dinner on a regular schedule in the Dining Hall and you’ll have access to healthy snacks throughout the day.